OsaPL/Versus-Brawl/notes.md

 annoying that ppl spawn in front of you and kill you?

-particles/billboards not visible sometimes? => hopefully fixed? (looks like it only happens sometimes, and not for all cameras)
+particles/billboards not visible sometimes? => hopefully fixed? (looks like it only happens sometimes, and not for all cameras) => caused by a reflection probed, and only for 2nd player

+- session #5-8 (2,3,4 players, nidhogg prototype/purple waters, some DM on blocks/planks)

+last part is a fun idea, but is too short to do anything in it, platforms to small => will make them much bigger, and part longer

+lots of waiting for another person to jump => add more options for on ground passing, less single way gaps

+blocks is still the most fun DM map :)

+- session #9 (2 players, purple dreams)

+garden part pretty, but not that interesting gameplay wise

+teleports and branching routes are highly appreciated and apparently a fun addition

+the boards under the cloudy part, equally annoying and funny?
+I'll keep them for time being

 ### Scuffed things (that are probably bugs in OG) that need to get reported:
 - Level params are unusable for other values than string (float are getting converted to ints, sliders crash the game etc.)